Pittsburg man killed in shooting, two arrests made

 According to the KBI, there was an "altercation" that resulted in gunfire.

 Gebford was arrested without incident and charged with suspicion of attempted premeditated first-degree murder and felony murder.
-He also was booked into the Crawford Count Jail.
+He also was booked into the Crawford County Jail.

 Travis Blake Conness, 32, of Neosho, Missouri, also was later arrested and, according to the KBI, "will be charged with suspicion of attempted premeditated first-degree murder and felony murder."